Dialogs

 Being able to create dialogs with the Create Object action provides an additional level of control over how they are presented.
 You can customize the animations to suit your needs.

-Modal dialogs are capable of locking interactions to only the components that belong to them.
+Modal dialogs are capable of locking interactions of other SmartUI components to only the components that belong to them.
 This is a convenient way to focus users' attention on a particular interaction.
 For instance, notification windows, opening a reward chest, or character dialogs are examples of such uses.
 The SmartUI Dialog behavior offers this capability, which is commonly available in all UI frameworks.

 When this feature is enabled, the dialog will restrict interaction to only its children.
-Any component below the dialog will not be interactable until the dialog closes.
+Any SmartUI component below the dialog will not be interactable until the dialog closes.

 Modal dialogs are stackable in the Smart UI framework.
 The top-most visible dialog will be the one in control.